members

 How much does it cost?

-Currently, we can only accept payment by bank transfer.
+We can only accept payment by bank transfer.
 Full payment details will be supplied in our letter once we have received a completed Matrimonial proceedings form (P700a).

 Once we have given you the CETV and you have supplied details of your pension benefits to the court, you and your ex-spouse or partner can decide how any pension benefits are going to be split.